 All registered students will be issued an official Sussex student email.
-The account details are emailed to the student's personal email at the time of admission and presented in a letter to students upon registration.
+The account details are emailed to the student's personal email at the time of admission.

 All College communication, including messages to and from professors and College staff, will only be sent to the student email.
 Staff and faculty are instructed not to respond to emails from commercial accounts (ex.
 Yahoo, Hotmail, Gmail, etc.).